dilshan-uptime/client-ticket-v3/replit.md

 - **2025-11-18**: Microsoft SSO Integration
   - Integrated Microsoft Authentication Library (MSAL) for Azure AD SSO
   - Removed traditional login/signup pages in favor of Microsoft authentication
-  - Created AuthProvider component to sync MSAL authentication with Redux store
+  - Created AuthProvider component to handle Microsoft SSO and backend authentication
   - Updated SideBar component to use MSAL logout
   - Updated PrivateRoute component to work with MSAL authentication
-  - Configured MSAL with support for User.Read scope
+  - Configured MSAL with support for User.Read, openid, profile, email scopes
+  - idToken from MSAL sent to backend for session creation
-  - Tokens securely managed via MSAL's internal cache (not localStorage)
+  - Backend tokens stored securely in localStorage (not MSAL cache)

 - **2025-11-18**: Initial project import and Replit environment setup
   - Configured Vite to run on port 5000 with host 0.0.0.0 for Replit proxy compatibility